MrKelpy/PyMChat/README.md

 ### Special Thanks

-To SafeSurvival, for being the testing ground for this project.

-To Shaztopia, SafeSurvival's Owner, for allowing me to test it there.
+To SafeSurvival, for being the testing ground for this project.\n To Shaztopia, SafeSurvival's Owner, for allowing me to test it there.